pulp/pulp_installer/roles/pulp/README.md

   Defaults to "{}", which will not install any plugins.
   * Dictionary Key: The pip installable plugin name.
 This is defined in each plugin's* `setup.py`. **Required**.
+  * `update`: Whether to update/upgrade the plugin to the latest stable release from PyPI that is compatible with the version of pulpcore that is installed.
+(NEEDS TESTING TO MAKE SURE ONLY COMPATIBLE VERSIONS ARE INSTALLED. ansible-pulp installs/updates pulpcore 1st, then the plugins. pulpcore's version will be kept at whatever its current version is (via a pip "Constraints File") when ansible-pulp goes to install the plugins.)
+  * `version`: Optional.
+A specific version of the plugin to install from PyPI.
+Ignored if `source_dir` is set.
+  * `branch`: Optional: A specific branch of the plugin to install from PyPI (or update/upgrade to the latest release from, see `update`.
+An example value is "1.0".
+Ignored if `source_dir` or `version` is set.
   * `source_dir`: Optional.
 Absolute path to the plugin source code.
 If present, plugin will be installed from source in editable mode.
   Also accepts a pip VCS URL, to (for example) install the master branch.